What Merkel's Win Means For Germany's 1 Million Refugees

 More than 1 million headed for Germany, a country with some of Europe’s most favorable asylum laws.

-Germany’s federal migration office, BAMF, wasn’t equipped to handle the load at first, Dr. Thomas Bauer, chairman of the Expert Council on German Foundations on Integration and Migration, told HuffPost in an interview.
-“At the beginning it took a while, but they hired a lot of people, speeded up the procedures so that you go through the asylum process within 48 hours.”
+Germany’s federal migration office, BAMF, wasn’t equipped to handle the load at first, Dr. Thomas Bauer, chairman of the Expert Council of German Foundations on Integration and Migration, which provides research-based and actionable policy advice on integration and migration, told HuffPost in an interview.
+“At the beginning it took a while, but they hired a lot of people, speeded up the procedures so that in principle the asylum process takes only 48 hours for most refugees.”

 However, approximately half of those who have applied for asylum in Germany are still waiting for a decision, according to a Pew Research study released last week.

-“There’s always a tradeoff with this, some difficult cases still have to wait for some time,” Bauer said.
-“And we should take this time in order to have a really secure process and make a really good decision.”
+“There’s always a tradeoff in this process.
+Hence, some difficult cases still have to wait for a decision,” Bauer said.
+“And we should take this time in order to have a really secure process and make a legally correct decision.”

 Mixed feelings on refugees in Germany